 The findings of this study are backed by studies by Bidin et al. (2009), Saad et al. (2010), and Al Jaffri Saad and Haniffa (2014).
-Intention serves as a stimulus for Muzakki (workers) to pay professional Zakat.
-Consequently, Amil Zakat institutions must be able to devise ways to encourage them to have a strong aim to pay professional Zakat.
-However, it can be accomplished by ensuring that Zakat money is disbursed equitably and fairly to all Zakat recipients.
-By doing this, the Muzakki (employees/labor) have an increased willingness and motivation to pay professional Zakat because they realize that Zakat funds paid to Amil Zakat institutions have been distributed fairly to asnaf.
-Based on the results of a review of correspondents in this study, which were dominated by BUMN employees, it showed that they had the intention to comply with paying professional Zakat regularly every month or every time they received income/salary (Damanhouri et al., 2021).

-One type of Zakat that has great potential to be developed is professional zakat or income Zakat.
-According to Qardhawi (2017), professional zakat (Zakat profession) refers to Zakat derived from an income and should be paid if they reach Nishab without waiting for Haul.
-There are four reasons why professional Zakat must be a concern amongst Muslims.
-First, this type of Zakat is relatively new since it is part of Ijtihad and did not exist in the Prophet's era.
-As brand new, the majority of Muslims do not become aware of paying professional Zakat (Nasution, 2017; Nezhadrahim et al., 2023).
+Intention serves as a stimulus for muzakki (workers) to pay professional zakat.
+Consequently, amil zakat institutions must be able to devise ways to encourage them to have a strong aim to pay professional zakat.
+However, It can be accomplished by ensuring that zakat money is disbursed equitably and fairly to all zakat recipients.
+By doing this, the muzakki (employees/labor) have an increased willingness and motivation to pay professional zakat because they realize that zakat funds paid to amil zakat institutions have been distributed fairly to asnaf.
+Based on the results of a review of correspondents in this study, which were dominated by BUMN employees, it showed that they had the intention to comply with paying professional zakat regularly every month or every time they received income/salary.
+One type of zakat which has great potential to be developed is Professional Zakat or Income Zakat.
+According to Qardhawi (2017), Professional Zakat (zakat profession) refers to zakat derived from an Income and should be paid if they reach Nishab without waiting for Haul.
+There are four reasons why professional zakat must be concerned amongst Muslims.
+First, this type of zakat is relatively new since it is part of Ijtihad and did not exist in the Prophet's era.
+As brand new, the majority of Muslims do not become aware of paying professional Zakat (Nasution, 2017).

-Second, the acceptance of this type of Zakat varies amongst Muslims; for instance, according to a study conducted by Hadi (2010), there are around 21% of Muslims who reject paying professional Zakat.
-Third, there is a continuous debate among Muslim scholars about whether professional Zakat is obliged without waiting for Haul or if they must wait for Haul for classical Zakat (Nasution, 2017).
-Fourth, the occupation of the majority of Muslims nowadays is not dominated by jobs subject to Zakat, such as agriculture (Hadi, 2010).
+Second, the acceptance of this type of zakat varies amongst Muslims; for instance, according to a study conducted by Hadi (2010), there is around 21% of Muslims reject to pay professional zakat.
+Third, there is a continuous debate among Muslim scholars whether professional zakat is obliged without waiting for Haul or they must wait for Haul such classical Zakat (Nasution, 2017).
+Fourth, the occupation of the majority of Muslims nowadays is not dominated by jobs subject to zakat, such as agriculture (Hadi, 2010).
 The income earned from non-agricultural work is higher in salary.
-Thus, the potential of professional Zakat is more prominent than other types of classical Zakat.
-As the great potential of professional Zakat, the effort to unlock that potentiality should be continued (Al-Mahroos et al., 2021).
+Thus, the potential of professional zakat is more prominent than other types of classical zakat.
+As the great potential of professional zakat, the effort to unlock that potentiality should be continued